Spectral Density and Sum Rules for Second-Order Response Functions: Rectification Sum Rule

 Note that, unlike our sum rule for second harmonic generation, the moments $\zeta^{(N)}_{AB}$ involve the negative first moment in $\alpha$ of the spectral density.
 This is reminiscent of the sum rule for polarization fluctuations introduced in Refs.~\cite{souza2000polarization,onishi2024quantum,verma2024instantaneous}.
 In general, the presence of a negative power of $\alpha$ hinders our ability to simplify Eq.~\eqref{eq:zetadef} using our definition Eq.~\eqref{eq:chi2specdensity} of the spectral density.
 However, in the special case that $A$ can be written as a time derivative

 of some operator $C$ in the Heisenberg picture, we can combine Eqs.~\eqref{eq:zetadef}, \eqref{eq:Aasderiv} and Eq.~\eqref{eq:chi2specdensity} and integrate by parts to obtain

 where the time derivatives of $B$ are evaluated in the Heisenberg picture as commutators with $H_0$.
+Note that from Eq.~\eqref{eq:Aasderiv}, only the off-diagonal components of $C$ (in the eigenbasis of $H_0$) determine $A$; to avoid ambiguities with integration by parts, we take $C$ to be off-diagonal in the unperturbed energy eigenbasis.
+This is enforced by the $i\epsilon$ in the denominator of Eq.~\eqref{eq:zetadef}, which can be seen by inserting Eq.~\eqref{eq:specdensitydelta} into Eq.~\eqref{eq:zetadef}.

 Eqs.~\eqref{eq:rectasymp}, \eqref{eq:zetadef}, and \eqref{eq:zetasumrule} give a family of generalized sum rules for the second order rectification response.
-While not directly applicable to density response (since $\rho_\mathbf{q}$ cannot in general be written as the time derivative of an operator), our sum rule can be applied to the spatially uniform ($\mathbf{q}\rightarrow 0$) conductivity, using the fact that the uniform current can be written as the time derivative of the position operator.
-Note that, unlike the rectification sum rule derived in Ref.~\cite{matsyshyn2019nonlinear}, the integral over $\alpha$ in Eq.~\eqref{eq:zetadef} extends over the entire real line rather than just the positive interval $[0,\infty)$.
-While we can use our explicit form of the spectral density in Eq.~\eqref{eq:specdensitydelta} to compute moments of the spectral density integrated over only positive frequencies, these are not directly related to the high-frequency asymptotics of the response function.
-We will defer treatment of sum rules of that type to future work.
+While not directly applicable to density response (since $\rho_\mathbf{q}$ cannot in general be written as the time derivative of an operator), our sum rule can be applied to the spatially uniform ($\mathbf{q}\rightarrow 0$) conductivity, using the fact that the uniform current can be written as the time derivative of the (off-diagonal matrix elements of the) position operator.
+Thus Eqs.~\eqref{eq:rectasymp}, \eqref{eq:zetadef}, and \eqref{eq:zetasumrule} extends the rectification sum rule of Refs.~\cite{matsyshyn2019nonlinear,matsyshyn2021berry}.